 The best answer to that question is, read it for yourself.

-With the exception of Mr. Armstrong’s Autobiography, everything we fought for and now own the copyrights to—7 books, 11 booklets and a monthly correspondence course—we now furnish to anyone who asks for it.
+Everything we fought for and now own the copyrights to—7 books, 11 booklets and a monthly correspondence course—we now furnish to anyone who asks for it.

 Mystery of the Ages is the capstone of Mr. Armstrong’s lifelong work.
 In it, he sought to summarize and make plain all the Bible’s major truths in one volume, supplying the reader with “the thread of the Bible.”
 He wrote it to be very accessible to the reader completely unacquainted with his teachings, which is why he marketed it to bookstores and libraries.
 Ask us for a free copy to see what was at the heart of the wcg v. pcg battle.
 What did Joseph Tkach believe was his “Christian duty” to keep out of your hands?
 Why did we so fervently disagree?
 Read it for yourself.